CG3-Media/alto/README.md

 - Ensure Tailwind CSS is available
 - Copy and customize views if needed
 - Check CSS load order

+**5. Need to remove FeedbackBoard?**
+- Use the uninstall generator: `rails generate feedback_board:uninstall`
+- It will safely guide you through the removal process
+- See the [Uninstallation](#-uninstallation) section above for details

 ### Development